Empowering People, Launching lives

 We receive regular requests to be a part of research, or to share new research studies with our stakeholders.
 This includes organisations such as leading universities in the fields of psychology and ABA, as well as individuals seeking to improve the understanding of autism, and the work we can do to support people with autism.
 We are keen to support any requests that help this, once reviewed by our Ethics Committee to ensure they meet the moral standards and values of our organisation.

 To take a look at some of the projects we have recently shared visit our archive page.

-If you would like to participate in this research please get in touch with Jennifer Chetwood.
+If you would like to take part, or find out more information, please get in touch with Nathan using the information below.